syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Populating-data-source.md

 ---
 layout: post
-title: Data source in Syncfusion segmented control for Xamarin.Forms
+title: Populating data source in Xamarin Segmented Control control | Syncfusion
-description: Learn how to add data source in segmented control
+description: Learn here all about Populating data source support in Syncfusion Xamarin Segmented Control (SfSegmentedControl) control and more.
 platform: Xamarin
 control: SegmentedControl
 documentation: ug
 ---

-# Populating data source
+# Populating data source in Xamarin Segmented Control (SfSegmentedControl)

 The segmented control can be populated from a collection of strings, views, or a collection of objects in a built-in class.